numerodix/master-the-mind/mindfulness_workshop/index.rst

    The out-breath should be longer than the in-breath.

 #.
 Focus your attention on the lower part of your body (your legs, your feet).
+   Feel the weight of your body on your feet.